The Regularized Hadamard Expansion: A Dirac Field

 In this bundle setting, the derivation of the transport equations is more subtle because one must carefully keep track of the order of multiplication of the linear operators acting on spinors.
-We wrote the computations in Section~\ref{sectransport} in such a way that they again apply without changes.
-In particular, the above transport equations~\eqref{Xm1}--\eqref{Ynp1} and~\eqref{fm1}--\eqref{frnp2} again hold as spinorial equations.
+We wrote the computations in Section~\ref{sectransport} and Appendix~\ref{appendixA} in such a way that they again apply without changes.
+In particular, the above transport equations~\eqref{Xm1}--\eqref{Ynp1} and~\eqref{Am1}--\eqref{Bn2} again hold as spinorial equations, whereas~\eqref{fm1} is complex-valued.
 These differential equations can be solved exactly as described in Section~\ref{secsolve}, again with the boundary conditions~\eqref{fzero}.
-The solutions of the usual transport equations~\eqref{Xm1}--\eqref{Ynp1} can be obtained just as explained for example in~\cite[Appendix~A]{lqg}.
-The transport equation~\eqref{fm1} admits solutions where~$f_{-1}(x,y)$ is a multiple of the identity on~$S_x\scrM$.
-It seems natural to restrict attention to such solutions, although there seems no compelling reason for doing so.
-However, in order to obtain a {\em{symmetric}} bi-distribution, we need to impose the condition \beq \big( f_{[-1]}(x,y)\: X_{-1}(x,y) \big)^* = -X_{-1}(y,x)\, f_{[-1]}(x,y)\:. \eeq

-\begin{Lemma} If the functions~$f_{[-1]}$ are satisfy~\eqref{fsymm}, then the functions~$\Gamma_\bullet$ are symmetric~\eqref{Gammaf}.
-Moreover, the resulting regularized Hadamard expansion for~$P(x,y)$ is symmetric in the sense that the relation~$P^\varepsilon(x,y)^* = P^\varepsilon(y,x)$ holds for each Hadamard coefficient of the regularized Hadamard expansion~\eqref{Pexpand} if evaluated on the light cone. \end{Lemma} \Proof We again fix~$y$ and choose a null geodesic~$\gamma$ through~$y$.
-By assumption, the function~$f_{[-1]}(x,y)$ is symmetric~\eqref{fsymm}.
-For all other transport equations, we can use the following argument: Since~$T^\varepsilon(x,y)$ satisfies the Klein-Gordon equation in both variables, the functions~$\overline{T^\varepsilon(y,x)}$ also have a regularized Hadamard expansion.
-Comparing this Hadamard expansion with the conjugate of~\eqref{reghadamard} (for fixed~$f_{[-1]}$), and using the fact that the solution of the transport equations are unique, we conclude that~$f_\bullet(x,y) = -f_\bullet(y,x)$.

-In order to deduce the symmetry of all the Hadamard coefficients of~$P^\varepsilon(x,y)$, it remains to show that the Dirac operator commutes with~$T^\varepsilon(x,y)$.
-This follows exactly as explained in~\cite[Lemma~5.6]{lqg}. \QED
+The solutions of the usual transport equations~\eqref{Xm1}--\eqref{Ynp1} are computed more explicitly for example in~\cite[Appendix~A]{lqg}.